Exabyte-io/documentation/docs/collaboration/sharing/actions.md

 Shared entities can have **Permissions** assigned to them, that affect the way they can be interacted with by users.
 Permission settings can be found on the top-right [actions toolbar](/entities-general/ui/explorer.md#actions-toolbar), or equivalently under each entry's right-hand [actions drop-down](/entities-general/ui/explorer.md#actions-dropdown).

-The [following page](/entities-general/permissions.md) explains entity permissions in more details.
+The [following page](/entities-general/permissions.md) explains entity permissions in more detail.

 # Add Other Accounts